firesidefiction/firesidefiction.github.io/about.md

 ### Payment & rights

 Fireside pays 12.5 cents per word, with payment on completion of edits (which generally happen about a month before publication).
-We buy first world publication rights and six-month exclusivity, as well as the right to reprint the story once, non-exclusively, in a Fireside anthology.
+We buy first world publication rights and six-month exclusivity, as well as the right to reprint the story, non-exclusively, in Fireside anthologies.
 You can see exactly what rights are acquired by reading our [contract boilerplate for stories](https://firesidefiction.com/legal/story-contract-boilerplate).

 Fireside pays in U.S. dollars, and can send payments to most places in the world, using the recipient’s preferred payout method (within reason).